Rutherford B. Hayes: Education and early law career

 Hayes attended the common schools in Delaware, Ohio, and enrolled in 1836 at the Norwalk Seminary in Norwalk, Ohio.
 He did well at Norwalk, and the next year transferred to the Webb School, a preparatory school in Middletown, Connecticut, where he studied Latin and Ancient Greek.
-Returning to Ohio, he attended Kenyon College in Gambier in 1838.
-He enjoyed his time at Kenyon and was successful scholastically; while there, he joined several student societies and became interested in Whig politics.
+Returning to Ohio, Hayes attended Kenyon College in Gambier in 1838.
+He enjoyed his time at Kenyon and was successful scholastically; while there, Hayes joined several student societies and became interested in Whig politics.
 His classmates included Stanley Matthews and John Celivergos Zachos.
-He graduated Phi Beta Kappa with the highest honors in 1842 and addressed the class as its valedictorian.

-After briefly reading law in Columbus, Ohio, Hayes moved east to attend Harvard Law School in 1843.
+Hayes graduated Phi Beta Kappa with the highest honors in 1842 and addressed the class as its valedictorian.After briefly reading law in Columbus, Ohio, Hayes moved east to attend Harvard Law School in 1843.
 Graduating with an LL.B, he was admitted to the Ohio bar in 1845 and opened his own law office in Lower Sandusky (now Fremont).
-Business was slow at first, but he gradually attracted clients and also represented his uncle Sardis in real estate litigation.
-In 1847 Hayes became ill with what his doctor thought was tuberculosis.
-Thinking a change in climate would help, he considered enlisting in the Mexican–American War, but on his doctor's advice instead visited family in New England.
-Returning from there, Hayes and his uncle Sardis made a long journey to Texas, where Hayes visited with Guy M. Bryan, a Kenyon classmate and distant relative.
+Business was slow at first, but Hayes gradually attracted clients and also represented his uncle Sardis in real estate litigation.
+In 1847, Hayes became ill with what his doctor thought was tuberculosis.
+Thinking a change in climate would help, he considered enlisting in the Mexican–American War, but on his doctor's advice, Hayes visited family in New England instead.
+Returning from there, Hayes and his uncle Sardis made a long journey to Texas, where Hayes visited Guy M. Bryan, a Kenyon classmate and distant relative.
 Business remained meager on his return to Lower Sandusky, and Hayes decided to move to Cincinnati.